calavera/calavera.github.com/_posts/2014-03-10-managing-expecations-in-composable-builds.md

 end
 {% endhighlight %}

-A pipeline that uses that conduit checks the expectations for each conduit in order.
+A pipeline checks the expectations for each conduit in order.
 It doesn't start if it recognizes that there will be missing keys in the payload.
-The sanity check adds the keys marked as "provides" to the verification for future conduits, and so on.
+The sanity check adds the keys marked as `provides` to the payload for future verifications, and so on.

 Let's see this with an example.
 Giving this pipeline: